Annuity rate data updated daily

 When can I access my money without a surrender charge?

 Up to 5% of your account value each year is penalty-free.
-The surrender period runs 5 years; after that you reach full liquidity.
+The scheduled surrender charges run 5 years; after that the surrender-charge schedule ends.
+Bonus vesting, market value adjustments when applicable, and other contract rules can still affect the amount available.
 The Liquidity tab of the analyzer shows the year-by-year surrender charge.

 How do Teton Bonus 5's crediting strategies compare?